 - let Google know that X mobile pages correspond to Y desktop pages.

 Although Google recommends responsive design, there are advantages to choosing one of the other two mobile site variants.
-In this article from Finance Yahoo, COO Scott Darrohn is quoted as saying:

 Before you decide what type of website you need, you must determine user behavior on the mobile version of your site.
 Ideally, even without a mobile site, you should have some visits from mobile devices.
 Using Google Webmaster Tools and Google Analytics, see what keywords users use to reach you, and what pages they're interested in the most.
 When you offer some kind of services, like selling products, insurance, offering support, or if you are in the hotel or restaurant business, you need to determine how users would react to the content you offer, therefore serving content that leads to conversions.